-When the Mapping Direction is set to Forward (Source to Destination), if the value of the Source Attribute is specified in the Source Value column, the Destination Attribute will be created with the value specified in the Destination Value column corresponding to that source value.
+When the Mapping Direction is set to Forward (Input To Output), if the value of the Input Attribute is specified in the Input Value column, the Output Attribute will be created with the value specified in the Output Value column corresponding to that input value.

-This process is reversed if the Mapping Direction is set to Reverse (Destination to Source).
+This process is reversed if the Mapping Direction is set to Reverse (Output to Input).

-The Source Value and Destination Value can be a constant value or a computed value such as an attribute value, the value of a user parameter, the value of an FME parameter, or an expression containing the above.
+The Input Value and Output Value can be a constant value or a computed value such as an attribute value, the value of a user parameter, the value of an FME parameter, or an expression containing the above.

-You can import attribute values (source value, destination value, or both) from any FME-supported source dataset.
+You can import attribute values (input value, output value, or both) from any FME-supported source dataset.